mrmasterplan/EnvWatcher/README.txt

     $ source path/to/EnvWatcher/setup.sh

 You will now have access to the command env-watcher.
+A short help message showing the available command-line options is shown when calling

+    $ env-watcher --help

 Full usage information can be found in the file usage.txt or by calling

     $ env-watcher usage